 Seminars

 Narrative ‘is present at all times, in all places, in all societies; indeed narrative starts with the very history of mankind; there is not, there has never been anywhere, any people without narrative’ (Barthes, 1975).
 People make sense of the world through stories, combining narrative threads into more or less coherent depictions of reality, and storytelling about migration is evident from prehistoric artefacts found in ancient sources ranging from petroglyphs to bible stories.
 This seminar series examines how narrative - whether news, fiction, political speeches, social media posts or other forms - shapes how we think about migration and considers what we can do to measure, visualise, and help societies assess and respond to migration narratives in public debate.

-Please download the COMPAS HT25 Can We Measure Stories Seminar Poster and share it widely with your networks.
+Please download the COMPAS HT25 Can We Measure Stories Seminar Poster.

+Seminars